fleanegan/philosophers/notes.md

 	- in supervisor thread?
 		-> how do we make sure, that variables read by supervisor are not overwritten at same time by philosopher thread?
 			-> could a detached thread be a good idea?

+- find out how to use scanf and fread to read line
+- check specific implementation for philosophers parsing
+- go home and try 45 min of rust
+- fix bug: timestamp flattert, maybe overflow in generate_message while casting unsigned int to int

+tomorrow:
+- organize rest of projects in single git repositories

+after tomorrow:
+- get git student pack